|Location:||Southeast of the city of Potosí.|

 Potosí is the world's highest town.
 After the discovery in 1545 of silver in Cerro Rico (Rich Hill), Potosí grew into the largest and most opulent city in the Americas.
 The city's rich colonial architecture and tragic history as a colonial mining town has earned recognition from UNESCO as a World Heritage Site.

 Various Tourist Agencies as well as some of the younger miners offers tours of the silver mines.
 Your visit will come as a real eye openers as nothing has changed for the last 450 years.
 The miners work in appalling conditions, the ceilings are low and the passages steep and muddy.
-The temperature varies from below freezing to 45°C. All work is done by hand as in Agricola's day, in an atmosphere polluted by toxic chemicals.
+The temperature varies from below freezing to 45 °C. All work is done by hand as in Agricola's day, in an atmosphere polluted by toxic chemicals.
 No wonder most men die after working for only 10 years in the mines.
-Visitors should wear their oldest clothes, and scrounge a hard hat.
+Visitors should wear their oldest clothes, and scrounge a helmet.

 Text by Tony Oldham (2002).
 With kind permission.